inverseproblem/PestoSeis/JOSEpaper/paper.md

-`PestoSeis` is a numerical laboratory written in the Python language and contains a suite of functionalities which can be used to perform commonly used calculations in acoustics, with a focus on seismic applications.
+`PestoSeis` is a numerical laboratory written in the Python language and contains a suite of functionalities which can be used to perform commonly used calculations in acoustic and elastic settings, with a focus on seismic applications.
 More specifically, `PestoSeis` contains functions ranging from simple straight ray computations to a full-waveform elastic solver for solving the wave equation in two-dimensional (2D) problems.